jkyberneees/restana-serverless/README.md

 # Restana Service as Lambda
 This project contains source code and supporting files for a `restana` based serverless application that you can deploy with the SAM CLI.
-It includes the following files and folders.

 ![Invoke Preview](restana-service-01-preview.png)

 ## Project Structure

+The project includes the following files and folders:
 - `restana-service-01/` - Code for the application's Lambda function.
 - `events/` - Invocation events that you can use to invoke the function.
 - `template.yaml` - A template that defines the application's AWS resources.